MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - When recipients view the email in Outlook and they have the Azure Information Protection client installed, they see the Azure Information Protection label assigned and any corresponding email header, footer, or watermark.

-If your Azure Information Protection labels apply rights management protection, add this protection to the rule configuration: Selecting the option to modify the message security, apply rights protection, and then select the RMS template or Do Not Forward option.
+If your Azure Information Protection labels apply protection, add this protection to the rule configuration: Selecting the option to modify the message security, apply rights protection, and then select the RMS template or Do Not Forward option.

-You can also configure transport rules to do the reverse mapping.
+You can also configure mail flow rules to do the reverse mapping.
 When an Azure Information Protection label is detected, set a corresponding Exchange message classification:

-- For each Azure Information Protection label: Create a transport rule that is applied when the **msip_labels** header includes the name of your label (for example, **General**), and apply a message classification that maps to this label.
+- For each Azure Information Protection label: Create a mail flow rule that is applied when the **msip_labels** header includes the name of your label (for example, **General**), and apply a message classification that maps to this label.

 ## Next steps